 In 2018, we signed an exclusive global license agreement with the University of Missouri for advanced oilseed technology including the C3007 and C3010 gene traits, promising targets focused on the central role of Acetyl-CoA Carboxylase ("ACCase") a key metabolic control point for oil production.
 In 2019, we signed an additional exclusive global license with University of Missouri for another ACCase related gene target we named C3012.
 We have produced genome edited versions of C3007 in Camelina and canola.
-We have also filed a petition with USDA-APHIS to confirm that the agency does not consider the Camelina lines to be regulated under 7 CFR part 340, which would clear the way for field testing.
-Pending confirmation from USDA-APHIS, we plan to test the C3007 Camelina genome edited lines in the field during the 2020 growing season.
+We filed petitions with USDA-APHIS to confirm that the agency does not consider the Camelina and canola lines to be regulated under 7 CFR part 340.
+We received confirmation of non-regulated status from USDA-APHIS in 2020.
+We are tesingt the C3007 Camelina genome edited lines in the field during the 2020 growing season and plan to test the C3007 canola genome edited lines in the 2021 growing season.